prana-W/Backend_Series/17_Stateful_(Session)_Authentication/notes.md

 - Use try-catch block in async-await.
 - DB is in another continent!

-CONS of stateful authentication: We can see that steful authentication is very resource intensive, as we also need to maintian the state of the user in the database.
+### CONS of stateful authentication:

+- We can see that steful authentication is very resource intensive, as we also need to maintian the state of the user in the backend (server-side)
+- All users get logged out, once the server restarts, as the state is lost.

-2. Stateless Authentication
+## Stateless Authentication (Token based Authentication)
 - It doesn't have any state in the server-side
+- Discussed in next lecture